AriFordsham/GHCWiki/commentary/g-so-c-multiple-instances.md

 There should be at least two modes for dependency resolution.

 The dependency resolver uses the dependencies of all possible source packages to find a set of package configurations.
 This is already an install plan.
-It then in this set replaces configurations for already installed packages by the installed package to make it more efficient.
+It then in this set replaces configurations for already installed packages by the installed package to avoid rebuilding those packages.

 The other mode is what is currently done.
 The set of installed packages is taken into account.
 This might avoid more rebuilding but people might not always get the latest packages.

-Also there might be installed packages for which the source is not available.
+One drawback of ignoring installed packages is that there might be installed packages for which the source is not available.
 If the source is not available and installed packages are ignored those packages can not appear in the install plan.

 ## Using Cabal without cabal-install

 Currently if Cabal is asked to configure a package from a Setup.hs script without using cabal-install some adhoc dependency resolution that only takes into account the installed packages takes place.
 It is a dependency resolution because it takes the set of installed packages and creates an environment.
-If cabal-install figures out the environment we will want to supply this step with it.
+After cabal-install figures out the install plan we will want to supply this step with a specific environment to build against.

 ## Using GHC without Cabal and cabal-install

 Currently if GHC is invoked by the user it does some adhoc form of dependency resolution.
 The most common case of this is using ghci.
-If there are multiple instances of the same package in the PackageDBStack this needs to be adjusted.
+If there are multiple instances of the same package in the PackageDBStack the policy used for this needs to be adjusted.

 ## Inplace Registration